 Night Court sounds like it could be awesome, however, with the lack of world building in this first novel I am not anticipating to learn much about it.
 I liked that Rhysand tricks Fayruh into a deal and I also liked the idea of the magic tattoo on her arm, but the part with the party just had a terrible rape vibe.
 And if it was supposed to piss off Tamlin, I am sure there were plenty of other ways to piss off Tamlin.
 Instead, this plot point pissed off me.
 Here, once again, Fayruh seems not capable of protecting herself and her status in any sort of way.
 She is just tossed on the sea through out this novel and paraded around parties.

-Fayruh being turned into a Fae at the end of the novel was problematic to me because it opens up a whole huge can of Alaskan Bull Worms--questions.
+Fayruh being turned into a Fae at the end of the novel was disappointing because it opens up a whole huge can of Alaskan Bull Worms--questions.
 Was this always possible?
 Is she part Fae already?
 Has this happened in the past?
 Did the Fae fight about it?
 Doesn't this kind of solve all the original problems?

 The only character that I liked was Lucian.
 The story would have benefited from more Lucian.